opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ### Setting

 The default URL value for this trusted URL setting is not secure.
-To ensure the security, please use you own regex string to the trusted repository that contains your models, for example `https://github.com/opensearch-project/ml-commons/blob/2.x/ml-algorithms/src/test/resources/org/opensearch/ml/engine/algorithms/text_embedding/*`.
+For security, use you own regex string to the trusted repository that contains your models, for example `https://github.com/opensearch-project/ml-commons/blob/2.x/ml-algorithms/src/test/resources/org/opensearch/ml/engine/algorithms/text_embedding/*`.
 {: .warning }